 If you have been injured, you have a lot to deal with right now.
 If you are unfamiliar with the legal system, it can be overwhelming.
 Proving fault in a personal injury lawsuit can make or break your case.
-Here are some things you should keep in mind.
+Here are some things our medical malpractice lawyers would like you to keep in mind.

 The evidence you gather will depend on what type of personal injury claim you are filing.
 In any case, you need to document your losses because of the incident.
 You will want to invest in an accordion type file to keep all your evidence in one place.